The play-offs will determine the final four places at UEFA EURO 2020; here's how they look right now.

 12/07/2020: Final, Wembley Stadium (London)

-The highest-ranked team in each League will play the country ranked fourth, with the nations placed second and third comprising the other semi-final.
+The highest-ranked team in each path will play the country ranked fourth, with the nations placed second and third contesting the other semi-final.

 Unlike previous play-offs, these will be single-leg knockout matches, with the highest-ranked teams hosting each semi-final.
-The host for each League's play-off final will then be drawn in advance.
+The host for each path's play-off final will be drawn in advance on 22 November 2019.

 How do the Finals fit in?

-The Finals, which take place in Portugal in June 2019, are a separate entity and do not double up as League A's play-off.
-The winners do not qualify automatically for UEFA EURO 2020.
+The Finals, which took place in Portugal in June 2019, are a separate entity and do not double up as League A's play-off.
+Winners Portugal do not qualify automatically for UEFA EURO 2020.